Banknotes of the Indonesian rupiah: De Javasche Bank notes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Federal (Republik Indonesia Serikat) notes (1950)

 The RIS government passed legislation on 2 June 1950 to allow it to issue new treasury notes, which were printed by Thomas De La Rue and dated 1 January 1950 in denominations of Rp5 and Rp10.
 This move was not long-lasting, as the federation dissolved on 17 August 1950.